undistro/zora/docs/plugins/trivy.md

 ## Scan timeout

-Trivy's scan duration may vary depending on the total images in your cluster and the time to download the vulnerability database during each scan.
+Trivy's scan duration may vary depending on the total images in your cluster and the time to download the vulnerability database when needed.

 By default, Zora sets a timeout of **10 minutes** for Trivy scan completion.